Parity Pipeline

 Credits

-Filippo Piscopo, Director of Cinematography
+Filippo Piscopo, Co-director and Director of Cinematography

 Flavia De Souza, co-editor